 ALSO READAs crisis looms over grand alliance, Nitish to meet Rahul Gandhi in Delhi Bihar crisis: Nitish, Rahul Gandhi discuss graft charges against Tejashwi Congress reaches out to Nitish Kumar as questions linger over Bihar grand alliance Bihar: Despite friction, Grand Alliance sees virtue of unity Presidential Polls: Nitish Kumar keeping the grand alliance on tenterhooks

+We knew this was going on for the last three-four months.
 "People do anything for their selfish motives.
 There is no principle, no credibility.
 They can do anything for power," he told reporters when asked about the developments in Bihar.